YOUR FREE GUIDE TO 3D PRINTING CAR PARTS

 The H2S has a built-in heating chamber with a default setting of 60 degrees Celcius for ASA filament.
 So you don’t need to pre-heat the printer.

-However, increasing the chamber temperature to 65 degrees Celcius in your ASA filament profile will help keep things nice and warm which will prevent your part from warping from the bed during the print.
+However, increasing the chamber temperature to 65 degrees Celcius in your ASA filament profile will help keep things nice and warm which will prevent your part from warping.

 ⚠️ Stay Safe: Make sure to follow all the 3d printer manufactures printing recommendations.
 It’s good to have proper air circulation as certain filament fumes while printing can be unhealthy.